Stay healthy as we move out of lockdown

-Most New Year’s Resolutions are all about the outcome.
+Most peoples reasons for change are all about the outcome.
 Instead of saying ‘I want to lose half a stone’, try focusing on the reason behind the goal.
 This could mean switching to ‘I want to fuel my body with healthy foods’.
 It puts the emphasis on the benefit, not what you’re missing out on.

 Ditch the things you hate

 Detest broccoli?
 Can’t stand salad?
-Make this the year you expel the worthy but negative from your life.
+Make this the period of time you expel the worthy but negative from your life.
 Switch to healthy foods you do like.
 Suddenly the whole health kick seems much less of a chore.